-Being a mom is hard, we all figured that out by now, but being an Autism mom is even harder.
-I felt like it’s something that I wasn’t educated enough on and wanted to support Jormari who is our guest mom blogger for this post!
+Being a mom is hard – we’ve all figured that out by now – but being an Autism mom is even harder.
+I felt like it’s something that I wasn’t educated enough on and wanted to support Jormari, who is our guest mom blogger for this post!

-She recently found out her daughter was autistic and started her blogging journey to shed light on the subject, find support but also offer her help to families who might be going through the same thing.
+She recently found out her daughter was autistic and started her journey to shed light on the subject, find support and also offer her help to families who might be going through the same thing.

-My name is Jormari best known as “Nany”.
-I am a 24 year old mom to a 2 year old beautiful & perfect little girl & I am also a wife to an amazing guy!
+My name is Jormari, best known as “Nany”.
+I am a 24-year-old mom to a 2-year-old beautiful & perfect little girl & I am also a wife to an amazing guy!
 I have been married for 4 years now, I personally love the married life.
-In the beginning when people hear you are getting married they freak out and worry so much like if marriage is the end of the WORLD!
+In the beginning, when people hear you are getting married they freak out and worry so much as if marriage is the end of the WORLD!
 Marriage is honestly a beautiful thing, especially when you have the right man by your side.
 Something else you should know about me is that I am a believer of Jesus!!
-I am unashamed to say it & represented where ever I go.
+I am unashamed to say it & represent wherever I go.
 God has been nothing but good to me.

-I started blogging because I want to be an inspiration to all the moms out there, & especially my special need moms.
+I started blogging because I want to be an inspiration to all the moms out there, & especially my special needs moms.

-When she was 6 months I was noticing some rare things in her.
-For example she was always serious not smiling as much as other babies.
-Of course at the moment I thought that was just who she was.
-Then at 18 months her pediatrician mentioned some concerns about her development.
+When she was 6 months I was starting to notice some rare things in her.
+For example, she was always serious, not smiling as much as other babies.
+Of course, at the moment I thought that was just who she was.
+Then at 18 months, her pediatrician mentioned some concerns about her development.
 It all started around that time.
 We got her on Early Intervention.
 She’s been with them for 7 months now.
 They are great.
-We got the actually diagnosis on October 11, 2018 she is now 2 years old.
+We got the actual diagnosis on October 11, 2018 and she is now 2 years old.

 My daily challenge with my ASD daughter is her sleeping routine it is very challenging.
 She’s been having sleeping problems.
 I recently found out from doing my research that 40-80% of ASD children have sleeping issues.
 My biggest joy is seeing her grow & make progress.